sms2015/R-NYS-Real-Estate-Tax-Project/README.txt

 to look at data before 2004, in order to limit the scope of this project will focus just on the 2004 to 2012 period.

-R Studio was used for this analyis.
+R Studio was used for this analysis.
 Included in this directory is the code which appears in the .rmd file in this directory, the pdf report created from this R Markdown file, and the pdf presentation also created using R Markdown.